IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

 The optical PNC can use the following client signal YANG data models:

-- the CBR Client Signal Model, defined in the "ietf-trans-client-service" YANG module of {{?I-D.ietf-ccamp-client-signal-yang}};
+- the Constant Bit Rate (CBR) Client Signal Model, defined in the "ietf-trans-client-service" YANG module of
+{{?I-D.ietf-ccamp-client-signal-yang}};

 - the Ethernet Client Signal Model, defined in the "ietf-eth-tran-service" YANG module of